Old Stone Chimney: Fort Schlosser

-Private Ownership
+Private ownership

-Augustus Porter, one of Niagara's prominent early settlers, occupied the Stedman House from 1806 to 1808, while he built an appropriate family home overlooking the Niagara Rapids about a mile downriver.
+Augustus Porter, one of Niagara's prominent early settlers, occupied the Stedman House from 1806 to 1808, while he built an appropriate family home overlooking the Niagara Rapids almost a mile downriver.
 Enos Broughton opened a tavern at the former Stedman house in 1809.
 This tavern was leased to American military forces as hostilities escalated prior to the War of 1812.
-Along with most structures along the Niagara Frontier, the building was burned by the British in December 1813.
+Along with most structures along the Niagara Frontier, the former Stedman/Porter home was burned by the British in December 1813.
 This was in retaliation for the burning of Newark (now Niagara-On-The-Lake), Ontario earlier that month.
+Again, the Old Stone Chimney survived.

-In 1818 or 1819, the Chimney remained on the site and was re-used as Epaphroditus Emmons built an inn around it.
-Emmons moved his inn to another location after a few years.
-In 1840, the Chimney and Old Stedman Farm was transferred to General Peter B. Porter (Augustus' brother and business partner), and was incorporated as part of another house.
-While it is uncertain how many years in active use, this structure remained standing until it was torn down in 1889, leaving the Old Stone Chimney standing on its own once again.
+In 1818 or 1819, the Old Stone Chimney was re-purposed when tavern keeper Epaphroditus Emmons built an inn around it.
+He operated the tavern with his wife, Laura (nee Hopkins) and their large family.
+By 1826, the Niagara Portage was made obsolete by the completion of the Erie Canal.
+Emmons had since moved his inn to another location.
+In 1840, the Chimney and Old Stedman Farm parcel were transferred to General Peter B. Porter (Augustus' brother and business partner).
+Porter had modifications made to the structure, which served as a home for other members of the Porter family, and possibly as a guest house.
+While it is uncertain how many years this building was in active use by the Porter family, this structure remained standing until it was torn down in 1889, leaving the Old Stone Chimney extant once again.